aadroher/super_simple_stocks/README.md

 # Super Simple Stocks

-The answer to an assignment for the hiring process at a well known bank.
+This code is the answer to the assignment _Super Simple Stocks_ for the hiring process for the position _Application Developer - 160060895_ at J.P.Morgan.